 Psoriasis is a chronic, recurring inflammatory skin disorder, which affects two-four percent of the total population, and it can cause a wide range of other diseases.
 It is well-documented that psoriasis affects the quality of life negatively and is associated with both depression and anxiety.

 It is estimated that as much as 40% of psoriasis patients are not complying with their treatment.
 Patients in biological treatment are better at following the treatment, but studies show that they are not satisfied with it.
 Psoriasis patients come from the entire Region of Southern Denmark for regular outpatient consultations at Odense University Hospital every three months, which can be invasive in the everyday life of the individual patient.

 The project is a qualitative study based on participatory design, which actively involves patients and health professionals in the design and development of the technological solution.
-The theoretical scope of the project is empowerment, which is intented to strengthen the patients’ own ressources.
+The theoretical scope of the project is empowerment, which is intended to strengthen the patients’ own resources.